Uploading a stream

 Upload any standard video file from your dashboard.
 MP4 is the safest choice.
 It works everywhere and tends to be the format your streaming software outputs by default.
 MOV files work as well.
 If your file is something more exotic, transcode it to MP4 first.

-There's no hard size limit on what you can upload, but bigger files take longer to transfer.
+There's no hard size limit, but we recommend keeping uploads under 20 GB.
+Most one to two hour streams at 1080p fall well within this range.
+Very large files will take longer to upload and process.
 If you're on a slow connection, expect the upload itself to be the longest single step.

 Processing time

 Once your file finishes uploading, your editor takes over.
 Roughly speaking: a one-hour stream takes 30 to 60 minutes to fully process.
 Two hours of footage takes around an hour and a half.
-The exact time depends on how much speech is in the video and what's happening on screen.
+The exact time depends on the length of the video and how much speech it contains.

 What your editor watches for

-Your editor goes through the full video and pays attention to three things at once: the audio (what's being said and what's silence), the visual moments (what's actually happening on screen), and the conversational flow of the stream.
-It's looking for the parts a viewer would want to watch: the reactions, the funny bits, the actual story.
+Your editor goes through the full transcript of your stream looking for the moments a viewer would want to watch: the reactions, the funny bits, the conversations, the actual story.
 It's also flagging the parts a viewer would skip past.